Alejogb1/job-board/blog-data/how-do-i-do-a-linear-regression-with-a-rolling-window.md

 id: "how-do-i-do-a-linear-regression-with-a-rolling-window"
 ---

 , let’s tackle this.
 I remember quite vividly a project back at 'Aetheria Labs' where we had to model energy consumption patterns based on a continuous stream of sensor data.
 Standard linear regression was just too static; we needed to adapt to the changing trends, and that’s where rolling window regression became indispensable.
-So, let's unpack this.
+So.

 The core idea behind a rolling window linear regression is to apply linear regression not to the entire dataset at once but to a sliding subset or window of the data.
 This approach acknowledges that relationships between variables are rarely constant over long periods.
 Instead of fitting a single model to the entire range, you fit multiple models, each to a small, localized window of data, and move this window across the data.
 This technique is incredibly beneficial when dealing with time-series data or any dataset where the underlying relationships may evolve.
 It allows you to capture short-term changes and produce a model that's more reflective of the immediate data context.